-The straight razor, or the “cut-throat” as it is better known in the UK, has been around for years.
+The straight razor, or the cut-throat, as it is better known in the UK, has been around for years.
 In Barber shops across England, Scotland, Ireland and Wales, barbers have plied their trade, with the good old-fashioned cut-throat and a leather strop.

 I remember my first shave with one of these some 30 years ago, and I have had many more since then.

 If there is a better shave to be had, then I have yet to discover it.
-The hot towel, pre-shave oil, the warm cream and a skilled barber with a straight razor doing what they do best.
+Imagine the scene, a hot towel, pre-shave oil, the warm cream and a skilled barber with a straight razor doing what they do best.

 This type of experience also happens to make a wonderful gift idea for any man.
 We would recommend doing this before trying it on your own at home.

 You need to get a good understanding of what to do before attempting this on your own.
 Here is a video below that shows how good the experience can be from beginning to end.